N.B. – BOOKINGS WILL NOT OPEN UNTIL 15 MARCH, 2018.

 We regret that we cannot accept dogs, except assistance dogs, on these walks.
 This is due to the time of the year, with a high concentration of lambs and ground nesting birds.

-The organisers have endeavoured to ensure so far as is reasonably practicable the safety of all participants during the walks.
-However, the organisers cannot be held liable for any injury to, or loss of or damage to, personal or any other property, however caused, except to the extent to which it results from the direct negligence of the organisers and where the organisers owed a duty of care.
+The organisers have endeavoured to ensure so far as is reasonably practicable the safety of all participants during the walks, and a risk assessment is made of every walk.
+However, the organisers cannot be held liable for any injury to, or loss of or damage to, personal or any other property, however caused, except to the extent to which it results from the direct negligence of the organisers and where the organisers owe a duty of care.